-Textbooks and media can give the impression that the period system was the work of one man, but did you know that many of the contributors behind nature’s most important system were women?
+Textbooks and media can give the impression that the periodic table was the work of one man, but did you know that many of the contributors behind nature’s most important system were women?

-This year, the 150th anniversary of the discovery of the periodic system is being celebrated the world over.
+This year, the 150th anniversary of the discovery of the periodic table is being celebrated the world over.

 Annette Lykknes and Brigitte Van Tiggelen at the Science History Institute are the researchers behind the book Women in their Element: Selected Women’s Contributions to the Periodic System.
 They believe the occasion is a good opportunity to showcase women throughout history who have contributed to scientific research on a par with men.

-The periodic system is often associated with one man, the Russian Dmitri Mendeleev, but he was far from alone in discovering the system or furthering its development.
+The periodic table is often associated with one man, the Russian Dmitri Mendeleev, but he was far from alone in discovering the system or furthering its development.

-“Other men and women at all levels contributed just as much to the period system.
+“Other men and women at all levels contributed just as much to the periodic table.
 And it’s the women who are often forgotten in this story,” says Lykknes, the book editor and NTNU professor of chemistry didactics.

 Discovered new elements